graphery/graphane-doc/src/guide/templating/expressions.md

 ## Function reference

-In `g-on` directive you need a function reference.
-Commonly, you only use the function name, but also you can call a function than return another function.
+In `g-on` directive it is recommended to use a function reference.
+As a result, commonly, you only use the function name, but also you can use other expressions.

 ```html
 <circle cx="10"